What Is a Buyer Agent and How Can One Help You Buy Better?

 • Transparency at every step of the process.

-• Connections with a network of inspectors, attorneys, and brokers.
+• Connections with a network of inspectors, lawyers, and brokers.

-• Availability to explain any legal or financial questions.
+• Availability to explain legal or financial questions.

 What certifications exist?

-In markets like the U.S., certifications like ABR (Accredited Buyer’s Representative) and NAR (National Association of Realtors) stand out.
-While these aren’t always required in Mexico, a certified agent shows specialized training and a true commitment to professional standards.
+In markets like the US, the ABR (Accredited Buyer’s Representative) and NAR (National Association of Realtors) certifications are particularly important.
+Although they are not always required in Mexico, a certified agent demonstrates specialized training and professional commitment.

 Tips for foreign buyers

-If you’re buying from abroad, it’s crucial to choose a Buyer Agent with experience helping international clients.
+If you’re buying from abroad, it’s key to choose a Buyer Agent with experience working with international clients.
 Make sure they offer:

 • Virtual tours and detailed reports.